codeChutney/codeChutney.github.io/_posts/2020-07-29-tech-resume-tips.md

 title: Tech resume tips
 ---

-Here is a quick list of things i have learnt, documneting them here as almost all other resources i have seen are TL;DR..
+Here is a quick list of things i have learnt, documeting them here as almost all other resources i have seen are TL;DR..

 A lot of these are picked from the tweet by Randall Kanna in the references section.